hazelnusse/tddec-gtest/README.rst

 This project is my place to record my work going through all tests, examples, and exercises presented in the book Test-Driven Development for Embedded C [TDDEC]_ by James W. Grenning.
-However, instead of using CppUTest and Unity as is done in the book, I instead GTest and/or GMock.
+However, instead of using CppUTest and Unity as is done in the book, I instead use GTest and/or GMock.
 Additionally, instead of using Makefiles directly, I use CMake and CTest.

 I am writing the code as I read through the book, so commits should follow the